 Sec.
 1. THE CHOICE OF FIRST OR LAST BAT in the inning shall be decided by a double toss of a coin, unless otherwise stated in the rules of the organization under which the schedule of games is to be played.
+In tournament play, in the championship game, the undefeated team gets the choice of home or visitor.
+If the tournament goes to an "if" game, it would revert back to a toss of a coin.

 Sec.
-2. THE FITNESS OF THE GROUND for the beginning of the game shall be decided by the home team.
+2. THE FITNESS OF THE GROUND for the beginning of the game shall be decided by the home team in cooperation with the umpire, Tournament Director, the umpire-inchief, and/or the management of the facility.
 If no home team has been previously designated, such as in tournament play, the umpire, with the advice of the Tournament Director, makes the decision.
 After the umpire has started a game, he shall be the sole judge as to the fitness of the ground, or the intensity of the weather, for continuing play.

 Sec.
 3. A REGULATION GAME shall consist of seven innings, unless otherwise listed below.

-- A. Seven full innings are not played if the team second at bat scores more runs in six innings or before the third out is made in their half of the seventh inning. - B. A game that is TIED at the end of seven innings shall be continued, by playing additional innings until one team has scored more runs than the other at the end of a completed inning or the team second at bat scores more runs in their half of the uncompleted extra inning. - C. A game called by the umpire, during regular season play, which can not be resumed within 30 minutes, may be regulation if four or more innings have been played or if the team second at bat has scored as many or more runs during the uncompleted fourth inning. - D. A regulation game shall be declared if the score is TIED when the game is called after four or more completed innings, or if the team second at bat has equaled the score of the first team at bat, while batting during any uncompleted inning.
+A. Seven full innings are not played if the team second at bat scores more runs in six innings or before the third out is made in their half of the seventh inning.

+B. A game that is TIED at the end of seven innings shall be continued, by playing additional innings until one team has scored more runs than the other at the end of a completed inning or the team second at bat scores more runs in their half of the uncompleted extra inning.

+C. A game called by the umpire, during regular season play, which can not be resumed within 30 minutes, may be regulation if four or more innings have been played or if the team second at bat has scored as many or more runs during the uncompleted fourth inning.

+D. A regulation game shall be declared if the score is TIED when the game is called after four or more completed innings, or if the team second at bat has equaled the score of the first team at bat, while batting during any uncompleted inning.

 EFFECT Sec.
-3 C-D. The umpire is empowered to call a game at any time because of rain, darkness, panic or for any other cause which puts the umpire, players or the patrons in peril.
+3 C-D. The umpire, tournament director, or umpire-in-chief are empowered to call a game at any time because of rain, darkness, panic or for any other cause which puts the umpire, players or the patrons in peril.

-E. The run rules which award a win to a team that is ahead in a game are as follows: Run rules for all GSL play are as follows:
+E. The run rules which award a win to a team that is ahead in a game are as follows: (See table below) At the State Program level (other than Men's "A"), a predetermined run rule may be adopted.